 Christine shies away from that subject, turns her attention to the young man.
-He is nearing completion and Christine urges him on.
-She does not want to think about the child.
+He's nearing completion and Christine urges him on.
+She doesn't want to think about the child.
 The child she could never have.

 Or that Spock could never have.
 That was more accurate.
 He was a hybrid.
 Like a mule, he was sterile.
 It wasn't a comfortable time for them when he found that out.

 He went away for a time then.
 Left her alone on Vulcan.
 She waited for him, hoping that when he came back it would be because he realized that they could build something strong just for themselves.
-That they did not need a child to make them whole, united, together.
+That they didn't need a child to make them whole, united, together.

 She was a fool back then.
 She still hoped.
 Hope was something she kicked out of her life at the same time she started locking the door to her bedroom.
 He may have come back to her, but he didn't come back for her.
 He came back for himself, because of the Pon Farr.

-And during that Pon Farr she saw that he would not have married her if he had known there would be no children.
+And during that Pon Farr she saw that he wouldn't have married her if he'd known there would be no children.
 He wouldn't have bothered.